Nevada

 Elections & Voting in South Dakota

-• November 7 Deadline to receive an absentee ballot request by mail
+• November 4 Deadline request an absentee ballot

 To register to vote in South Dakota, you must: